biopython/biopython.github.io/wiki/Reading_large_PDB_files.md

         element="  ",
         charge="  ",
     ):
-        """ Returns an ATOM string that is guaranteed to fit the ATOM format.
+        """Returns an ATOM string that is guaranteed to fit the ATOM format.

         - Resid (resseq) is wrapped (modulo 10,000) to fit into %4i (4I) format
         - Atom number (atom_number) is wrapped (modulo 100,000) to fit into